 Budgies are small birds that are relatively easy to look after.
 They are known as being great daily companion.

 If you want your budgie to be healthy and happy, here are a few tips:

 - You need a big cage for your budgie.
 Every bird should have space to play and stretch their wings.
 Keep in mind not to buy a circular cage, they will feel insecure, as it has no corners to hide in.
 The cage should be at least 50 centimeter (19.7 in) D x 60 centimeter (23.6in) H x 80 centimeter (31.5in) W.

-- Cage placement: It is recommended to place the cage in an accesible area (budgies loves the interaction and feel confordable when are people around).
+- Cage placement: It is recommended to place the cage in an accessible area (budgies loves the interaction and feel comfordable when are people around).

 - Budgie love toys.
 Toys are important to the mental and physical health of a budgie.
 Interacting with a toy does not only stimulates their mind, but it will also keep your budgie active and engaged.
 A variety of toys such as swings, bells, balls, mirror etc. will keep your little budgie entertained and happy.

 - Keep in mind that your parakeet need space to move freely in the cage, so the number of the toys should be proportional with cage size.

 - Food and water.
 Budgie should have a varied diet that is made up of various seeds, vegetables and fruits.
 A good nutrition is supplemented by fresh water, so make sure the water is changed daily.

 - Talk and play with your parakeet.
 Budgies are social little birds and they need companionship.
 It is recommended to spend time playing with your budgie daily.